A first mapping of local innovators in Namibia

 Glowdom

-With the belief that ICT can encourage learning, bring employment opportunities, and assist towards the promotion of Namibian’s cultural identity, Glowdom‘s mission is to bridge the technology gap in Africa’s education.
+With the belief that ICT can encourage learning, bring employment opportunities, and assist towards the promotion of Namibian’s cultural identity, Glowdom‘s mission(link is external) is to bridge the technology gap in Africa’s education.
 The company is using e-learning to help individuals and schools monitor performance and to grow the number of individuals who have the ability, skills and knowledge to systematically solve problems and address relevant local challenges facing Namibia.

 What’s next…